Polish State Railways: World War I and interwar years

+World War II

+Following the German invasion on 1 September 1939 and the Soviet invasion of eastern Poland on 17 September 1939, most Polish rolling stock fell into Soviet hands.

 The Polish railways in Silesia, Greater Poland and Pomerania were adopted by German railways Deutsche Reichsbahn on 25 September.
 The Polish railways in Generalgouvernement became Ostbahn.

 Until the last moment before the German attack on the Soviet Union in 1941, cargo trains transported goods from the Soviet Union to Germany.
-The beginning of German attacks on the Soviet Union on 22 June 1941 resulted in the possession of railway and rolling stock by the Ostbahn and the possession of PKP rolling stock with broad gauge track and reconstruction to standard gauge.
+The beginning of German attacks on the Soviet Union on 22 June 1941 resulted in the possession of railway and rolling stock by the Ostbahn and the possession of PKP rolling stock with Russian Broad Gauge track and reconstruction to standard gauge.
 The beginning of organized sabotage by the Polish resistance movement on railways took place about the same time.

 In 1942, production of simple military-use DR Kriegslok BR52 (PKP class Ty2) steam locomotives began in Poznań and Chrzanów; the steam boilers for these locomotives were produced in Sosnowiec.

 The Warsaw Uprising caused widespread damage of Warsaw rolling stock, network and electric traction; both bridges over the Vistula River and the tunnel on the Warsaw Cross-City Line were destroyed.

 At the beginning of 1945, the Ministry of Transport was created, as well as the Regional Directorate of National Railways.
 Many pre-war locomotives were sent to the Soviet Union.
-Poland received many German locomotives as a compensation for war losses.
+Poland received German locomotives as a compensation for war losses.
 In June, the rail connection with Warsaw was opened, using a temporary railway station made of warehouses.
-On 15 September 1945, PKP took over management of all railway lines on new Polish territory from the Soviet Union.
-Most of these lines were either destroyed or inaccessible.
-The railways in the country were divided into ten districts.
+On 15 September 1945, PKP took over management of all railway lines on former German, now Polish Western and Northeastern land from the Soviet Union.
+Due to the Red Army's rapid advance into Germany proper, the railway lines of Silesia, Farther Pomerania, and East Prussia largely remained intact, so that operations could be resumed.
+However, on many lines, the second track was removed and transported to the Soviet Union as war reparations.
+Because the Polish did have enough personnel, Germans continued their work, to be deported only in 1946.
+Revising station names took quite some time, often causing confusion because the decreed Polish names were once again changed.
+Maps of the Polish railroad network still reflect the borders drawn in 1945, because in the lands annexed in 1945, railroad lines are relatively dense.
+In the former territory of Congress Poland, however, only a few still existing main lines had been built in the 19th century.